About Town: Lompoc events, services impacted by pandemic

 - The Lompoc and Village libraries are closed indefinitely.

-- The Kiwanis Track and Field Meet, which was scheduled for April 26, was canceled by the city.
+- The Kiwanis Track and Field Meet, which was scheduled for Sunday, April 26, has been canceled by the city.

 - The city of Lompoc temporarily canceled all recreation and senior programs, with the exception of the Community Action Commission Senior Nutrition program and Brown Bag program.